 - “The absence of alternatives clears the mind marvelously.” – Henry Kissinger

 - “When confronted with two courses of action I jot down on a piece of paper all the arguments in favor of each one, then on the opposite side I write the arguments against each one.
-Then by weighing the arguments pro and con and cancelling them out, one against the other, I take the course indicated by what remains.” – Benjamin Franklin
+Then by weighing the arguments pro and con and canceling them out, one against the other, I take the course indicated by what remains.” – Benjamin Franklin

 - “When you have to make a choice and don’t make it, that is in itself a choice.” – William James